mandargujrathi/Cyclecloud-WRF/README.md

 (2) Azure NetApp Files (ANF)

 ## Architecture
-Following is the architecture which was developed to deploy Fluent leveraging a Linux Cluster from Windows Front End.
+Following is the architecture which was developed to deploy WRF on Azure.

 ![alt text](https://github.com/mandargujrathi/Cyclecloud-WRF/blob/main/Images/WRF_1.PNG)